We believe in farming our salmon out in the Scottish elements but that also brings its own challenges.

 - Genetically modified materials, including feed

 Antimicrobial resistance (AMR) – where bacteria, viruses, fungi and parasites become resistant to a medicine that was previously used successfully to treat it – is considered one of the biggest issues facing global health today.

 Whilst this resistance can occur naturally, it’s thought that over-reliance on antibiotics in human and animal health could be adding to the problem.

 As such, medical and veterinary professionals around the world have been tasked with reducing usage wherever possible.

 RUMA (Responsible Use of Medicines in Agriculture Alliance) set a goal in 2016 of 5mg antibiotic active substance per kg of salmon produced.
 This compares to a target of 25mg/kg for poultry meat (broilers) and 99mg/kg for pigs.

-Scottish Sea Farms has been working proactively to reduce its use of antibiotics for several years, with no antibiotics used on its marine farms since 2012.
+Scottish Sea Farms has been working proactively to reduce its use of antibiotics for several years.

 Testament to our drive to reduce the use of veterinary medicines, and our responsible use of those medicines that are administered, the Veterinary Medicines Directorate surveillance programme has consistently detected no medicinal residue in our salmon destined for market.